George Chambers (MP)

 George Chambers (1766 – after 1826), of Hartford, near Huntingdon, Cambridgeshire, was an English soldier, lawyer and Member of Parliament.

 Family

 Chambers was the son of Sir William Chambers of Whitton Place, Middlesex and his wife Anne née Moore, of Bromsgrove, Worcestershire.
 He was educated at Lincoln's Inn.
-In 1784, without their families' permission, he married Jane Rodney, probably an illegitimate daughter of George Brydges Rodney, 1st Baron Rodney.
+In 1784, without their families' permission, he married Jane Rodney, a daughter of George Brydges Rodney, 1st Baron Rodney by his second wife, Henrietta Clies.
 They had one daughter and eight sons.

 Career

 He was a Member (MP) of the Parliament of England for Honiton 1796–1802.